Teen Eating Disorder Treatment

 There is no singular event that triggers an eating disorder in teenagers.
 Contributing factors include expectations made by peers or the desire to meet an impossible beauty standard.
 A lack of self-esteem, hormone imbalances, genetics, and many others are also possible factors.
 If you believe your teenager is suffering from an eating disorder, don’t wait and hope it goes away.
 The sooner you find help, the easier it is for them to fully recover and return to their normal health.

 Unfortunately, teen easting disorder statistics show that they are on the rise.
 Both young men and women suffer from this challenging disorder.
 According to the National Association of Anorexia Nervosa and Associated Disorders (ANRED), over 80 million people in the United States suffer from eating disorders.
-This includes anorexia nervosa, bulimia, Body Dysmorphia, binge-eating, and others.
+This includes anorexia nervosa, bulimia, Body Dysmorphia, binge eating, and others.
 Additionally, anorexia and bulimia primarily affect teenagers.
 ANRED provides an action plan and answers to frequently asked questions for those with loved ones suffering from eating disorders here.
 The most important step you can take is getting help for the individual with the eating disorder as fast as possible.
-And, in the case of your child’s doctor or counselor advising hospitalization, to do so immediately.
+And, in the case of your child’s doctor or counselor advising hospitalization, do so immediately.

-There are a wide variety of diagnosable eating disorders that are common in teenagers.
-But the two most common are anorexia nervosa and bulimia nervosa.
 Anorexia is characterized by an individual’s deliberate refusal to eat or decrease the amount they eat.
-They may be focused on calorie consumption and obsess over body weight.
+They may refuse to stay at a normal body weight and obsess over body weight.
 In extreme cases, using laxatives to lose weight is common as well.
 They are obsessed with food and are usually very thin.
-Fatigue, insomnia, dizziness, thin and breaking hair, loss of menstruation, dehydration, constipation, and osteoporosis are also common.
+Fatigue, insomnia, dizziness, thin and broken hair, loss of menstruation, dehydration, constipation, and osteoporosis are also common.
 They may be depressed and lose interest in their friends or regular activities.
-The individual may skip meals, eat only foods that are low in calories, avoid eating in public, and are obsessed with their image.
-This teen eating disorder is caused by biological, psychological, and environmental factors.
-Theoretically, some people are genetically predisposed towards perfectionism.
-Those who have higher levels of anxiety and are obsessive are more likely to have teen eating disorders.
-Lastly, thinness is prized in many cultures.
-It is associated with beauty and perfection.
-This may be the cause of teen eating disorders.
+The individual may skip meals, eat only foods that are low in calories, avoid eating in public, and be obsessed with their image.
+Biological, psychological, and environmental factors often cause this teen eating disorder.
+Restrictive food intake disorder (ARFID) is another classification of eating disorders affecting teens, emphasizing the importance of early intervention.

 • Inability to stop eating